 - 1-2 cups corn flakes

-- Add 1 tablespoon butter to a sauce pan over medium heat and then add the onion.
-Cook until translucent.
-Add remaining butter.
+- Melt 1 tablespoon butter in a medium saucepan over medium heat.
+Add diced onion and saute until translucent; about 4-5 minutes.
+Add remaining 4 tablespoons of butter.
 Once melted, add flour and whisk to combine.

-- Add the milk to the roux mixture.
-Let cook over medium heat, until thickened, about 5-6 minutes, stirring frequently.
+- Add the milk to the flour (roux) mixture.
+Cook over medium heat, stirring frequently until thickened; 5-6 minutes.

-- Once thickened, add chicken bouillon and stir well.
+- Once thickened, add chicken bouillon and stir well until completely combined.
 Add the remaining seasonings.
-Turn heat off and set aside to cool.
+Turn heat off and set aside to cool for 4-5 minutes.